ChainSafe/foundry-multichain-deploy/README.md

 ## Installation

 Run `forge install chainsafe/foundry-multichain-deploy` to install this plugin to your own foundry project.
 You might need to use `--no-commit` so as to properly configure your git working directory and commit the dependency yourself.
+For further instructions, check [the official documentation.](https://book.getfoundry.sh/projects/dependencies)

 ## Usage